TritonDataCenter/eng/docs/index.md

   message must be a human readable string that allows users to understand the nature of the error *code*, as the same error *code* can be produced with two different *messages*.
-An example of this might be an "InternalError" *code* that could return "Database if offline" or "Cache not running" as its *message*.
+An example of this might be an "InternalError" *code* that could return "Database is offline" or "Cache not running" as its *message*.
 - **may** include an `errors` array.
 Each element of that array **must** include a `field` name, **must** include a `code` CamelCase string code